dimforge/nphysics.org/docs/nphysics_testbed.md

 # The nphysics testbed
 The **nphysics_testbed2d** and **nphysic_testbed3d** crates provide pure-Rust, WASM-compatible, tools for displaying and interacting easily with a physical scene.
-Basically, all you have to do is setup your physics `World`, and then call `Testbed::new(world).run()` to obtain a fully-functional windowed applications with 2D or 3D display of every colliders on your `World`.
+They are based on the [kiss3d](https://crates.io/crates/kiss3d) graphics engine.
+Basically, all you have to do is setup your physics `World`, and then call `Testbed::new(world).run()` to obtain a fully-functional windowed application with 2D or 3D display of every colliders on your `World`.
 This application will allow some controls like starting/stopping/pausing the simulation, and grabbing an object with the mouse.

 !!!
 Note
     All the interactive demos from this website have been build using those testbeds.
 Their source codes can be found on the [examples2d](https://github.com/sebcrozet/nphysics/tree/master/examples2d) and [examples3d](https://github.com/sebcrozet/nphysics/tree/master/examples3d) of the **nphysics** repository.